realityexpander/How_to_program_from_ground_up/README.md

 # How to Program From The Ground Up with Minimal BS

 ## Introduction
-  - How to guide for software engineers who need a quick overview of software development concepts from the fundamentals of physical logic representation to the high level programming languages.
+  - How to guide for budding software engineers who need a quick overview of software development concepts from the fundamentals of physical logic representation to high-level programming languages concepts.
   - The goal is to understand more the "why" and "how" of programming, not just the "what" and "where"
   - There will be some technical details, but only enough to understand the overall concept, not to be an expert.
+  - I tried to cover the areas that I had difficulty understanding when I was learning to program.
+  - I have since found out that my confusion directly derived from how things were presented to me and how the metaphors and context people were explaining these concepts, and in retrospect, were full of jargon and unnecessary complexity.

 ## The Essence of Computing
   - People used to do all computing by hand, and now we use various machines to do the same thing,